IBVTA responds to New York University vaping study

 The hyperbolic reporting of these conclusions is irresponsible, as according to Dr Jasmine Just from Cancer Research UK it’s not possible to draw any conclusions from this study about how vaping might affect people in real life because of the methods used.
 Other research has already refuted the conclusions this study makes, and it is therefore another example of misinformation that only harms smokers who may be put off switching to vaping which is a much safer alternative to smoking.

 In New York University’s study mice were exposed to very high levels of aerosolised nicotine containing e-liquid.
 The researchers hypothesised the observed DNA damage and inhibition of DNA repair in the mice was a result of nicotine metabolism to Tobacco Specific Nitrosamines (TSNAs).
 As Professor Robert West from University College London made clear, it is not nicotine that kills you when you smoke tobacco, almost all the harm from smoking comes from the deadly cocktail of chemicals in tobacco smoke.
-Indeed, the National Institute for Health and Care Excellence (NICE) and the Medicines and Healthcare products Regulatory Agency (MHRA) have ruled that long term use of nicotine is not detrimental to the health of the user.

 This laboratory study does not provide any data on the relative risk of vaping.
 The research investigated the effect of high dose nicotine containing aerosol on in vitro cell cultures and animal models.
 Such preliminary data cannot be used to extrapolate any meaningful conclusions on how exposure to vapour might affect vapers in real life.
 No comparison studies were made by exposing the mice to tobacco smoke under identical conditions.